XIDA/videoresizer/README.md

 - Copy the bin/ folder to a location where you want to permanently store the applcation (like c:\tools\videoresizer)
 - Download ffmpeg.exe from http://ffmpeg.zeranoe.com/builds/ (download 32 or 64bit version, depending on your windows version)
 - Place ffmpeg in the same directory where you placed the other files (like VideoResizer.exe)
-- Start VideoResizer.exe, it will ask you for admin rights (if needed) and will also ask you if you want to add it to the registry
-This will allow you to access the VideoResizer by simply right clicking a video file and choosing "Resize Video".
+- Start VideoResizer.exe, it will add a shortcut to the right-click "sendTo" Menu This will allow you to access the VideoResizer by simply right clicking a video file and choosing "sendTo" - "VideoResizer".
-If you don't want that you can skip this step
 - Open the VideoResizer.ini file and change the settings to your needs
-- Now you can drag video files on VideoResizer.exe and it will start conversion
+- Now you can drag video files on VideoResizer.exe and it will start conversion or use the "sendTo" menu entry

 **Further information**
 - The .ahk script can be compiled to .exe with www.autohotkey.com